jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 Some people in highschool are accomplished and motivated and continue this path in university.
 There are others who fail to reach their potential after being the "top of their class" in highschool.
 The fish in the small pond sees the ocean as university brings the people who are "the best of their area" and brings it to a much larger scope.

 Survivorship bias makes us see all the successful people and not view the less successful people.
 In many ways we aspire to be them and disregard the other people who are not seen.
 I liken it to the concept of athletes and celebrities predate this notion early in our childhood.
 In reality, we know nothing about these role models and want to be like them because of what they have and what we don't.
-These people are lauded as role models because they can play a sport well or act in our favourite movie.
+These people are lauded as role models because they are good at some facet of life (perhaps they can play a sport well or act in our favourite movie).
 We almost never hear of the many failures or hardships that occurred.

 The waterloo co-op scene is competitive due to perceived prestige from co-ops over others.
 We have this perception because someone has a co-op in a certain location (California) or from a specific company (FAANG) and we assume they are special or smarter than someone who doesn't have it.
 The reality of this is that your job doesn't mean much more than what it is, a job.
 I've made this mistake in the past, and I've seen people treat their job **as their identity**.
-You identity is comprised of your job, but it shouldn't whole-heartedly be composed of you job or co-ops.
+You identity is comprised of your job, but it shouldn't whole-heartedly be composed of your job or co-ops.
 There is more to life than that.

 I don't think there should be moments where you don't help someone else.
 Either in coursework, interview prep, or otherwise in life.
 I still remember when I switched into CS and I knew nothing.
 Many people feel like this and although this is fairly obvious, helping someone else is not a detrimental thing.
 It is a net positive for everyone and yourself.
 When we uplift one another we motivate each other to do the best we can do collectively.
 I always felt it was important to give back in any way possible.
 Whether it be being an orientation leader, mentoring others, or helping others achieve their goals.
 We perform better when we are on the same team.

 ### Being the best or being the worst

-This question was proposed to me previously.
+This question was proposed to me previously and made me ponder on it.
 Is it better to be the best player on a losing team or the worst player on a winning team".
 In my opinion, it is better to be "the worst player on a winning team" than "the best player on a losing team" There are immense challenges to either scenario.
 I think of this in basketball terms.

 "Best player on a losing team":
 - Doing your best and trying to elevate the team.